acquia/blt/INSTALL.md

 * Local site DB credentials: `$databases` in docroot/sites/default/settings/local.settings.php
 * Local site URL: `$options[‘uri’]` in docroot/sites/default/local.drushrc.php

-## Build your project’s dependencies and install Drupal
+## Build your project’s local dependencies and install Drupal locally

-Run the following command from the project root: `./blt.sh local:setup`.
+Run the following command from the project root: `blt local:setup`.
 This will do a lot of things for you, including:

 * Building dependencies
 * Installing local git hooks